kohkimakimoto/FMDBx/README.md

 Database Manager:`FMXDatabaseManager` class is a singleton instance that manages sqlite database files and FMDatabase instance connecting them.
-This class also manages database schema status via a `FMXDatabaseMigration` object.
+This class also manages database schema status via migration object.

 #### Register a database